kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   In-place updates of resoures might not be possible because of runtime limitations or the underlying technology, for example.

-QoS-class resources are unbounded in the way that any number of applications can request the same class (of the same QoS-class resource).
-QoS-class resources typically represent some throttling mechanism - in this case for example, if all (or most of) applications request the highest-tier class all of these applications get the same level of service.
-Future work on [access control(#access-control) will provide mechanisms to limit what QoS-class resources (or classes) are available to users.
+QoS-class resources may be bounded in the way that the number of applications that can be assigned to a specific class (of one QoS-class resource) on a node can be limited.
+This limit is configuratble on a per-class (and per-node) basis.
+This can be used to e.g. limit access to a high-tier class.

 Pod-level and container-level QoS-class resources are completely independent resource types.
 E.g. specifying something in the pod-level request does not